Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Introduction

 Locally dependent random variables appear widely in many applied fields, such as risk theory, extreme value theory, reliability theory, run and scan statistics, and graph theory.
-The interested reader is referred to \cite{barbour1992poisson}, \cite{goovaerts1996compound}, \cite{rollin2008symmetric}, \cite{smith1988extreme} and \cite{wainer1996reliability} for related backgrounds.
-The purpose of this present paper is to provide a discretized normal approximation for sums of locally dependent random variables and to take a close look at a few of well-known examples.
+For related background, the interested reader is referred to \cite{barbour1992poisson,goovaerts1996compound,rollin2008symmetric, smith1988extreme,wainer1996reliability}.
+The purpose of this paper is to provide three-parameter approximations for sums of locally dependent random variables and to closely examine a few well-known examples.